Dudlwy/TicTacToe/readme.md

 this will be a quick game that teaches the players how to play the game and it will be scripted. the goal of this tutorial is to teach the user how to play the game.

-the tutorial will just be until the player draws across the first row...